mprib/caliscope/README.md

 ```

-At this point, an application window should launch, though be aware that it may take several seconds for this to load.
+At this point, an application window will launch, though be aware that it may take several seconds for this to load particularly on the first launch on your machine.
 Refer to the [Quick Start Video Walkthrough](https://youtu.be/QHQKkLCE0e4) to see how to calibrate, record and process data

 ## Key Features